 - Jill Roberts, Executive Director, Healthy Rowhouse Project

 - Mare Rosenbaum, Principal, Homeward Bound & Associate, Curci Group

 - Anna Spraycar, Senior Director, Office of Safety and Clinical Operations, CHOP

-- Dave Taylor, Assistant Director, Post Doc Affairs, CHOP Research Institute
+- Dave Taylor, Associate Director, Office of Post-Doctoral Affairs, CHOP Research Institute

 - Erin Titze, Social Worker, Adolescent Initiative, CHOP